What does it all cost?

 or help set up and tear down the shade structures (as "Roustabouts"), and so

-on.
-If you want to apply to be a volunteer, look
+If you want to apply to be a volunteer, consult the Volunteering Information Page.

 How early can I sign up?

 If you plan on signing up for RV camping of any kind you should read

 the Father's Day Festival "Directions and Camping" web page.